The Representational Status of Deep Learning Models: Representational Scientific Models

 \section{Representational Scientific Models}

-The question that concerns us in the present study is not whether DLMs are \textit{models}.
-While there is certainly debate concerned with which things count as models, for the purposes of this paper, I simply assert that scientific models are whichever things scientists take to be or use as models.\footnote{This view is not without substantial motivation and support from empirical, conceptual, and historical evaluations of scientific practice \cite{plutynski2001modeling,parker2020model,giere2010explaining}.} Instead, this papers seeks to understand whether and to what extent deep learning models are \textit{representational} models understood from the \textit{relational perspective}.\\
+The question that concerns us in this chapter is not whether DLMs are \textit{models}.
+While there is certainly debate concerned with which things count as models, for the purposes of the arguments to follow, I simply assert that scientific models are whichever things scientists take to be or use as models.\footnote{This view is not without substantial motivation and support from empirical, conceptual, and historical evaluations of scientific practice \cite{plutynski2001modeling,parker2020model,giere2010explaining}.
+It should also be noted that if you are inclined to argue that DLMs are not models, then you are likely already disposed to agree that they are not representational$_\text{rel}$, in which case your position is, in fact, stronger than mine.} Instead, this chapter seeks to understand whether and to what extent deep learning models are \textit{representational} models understood from the \textit{relational perspective}.